 The first step in finding out more about a rhinoplasty is to schedule a private consultation.
 In this consultation, you will meet directly with Dr. Nassif.
 This gives you an opportunity to discuss your concerns and get all of your questions answered.
 You will have the opportunity to tell the doctor the type of nose you envision for yourself.
 Feel free to bring a photo of a celebrity or other person who has what you consider to be the perfect nose for you.
 At our offices, we have many photographs to help you through the process, including people with a similar facial structure or nose issue, so you can see the "before and after."

-During your Beverly Hills rhinoplasty consultation, Dr. Nassif will ask you about your medical history, as well as any issue of substance abuse, tobacco use, or alcohol use.
+During your personalized consultation for a nose job in Beverly Hills, Dr. Nassif will ask you about your medical history, as well as any issue of substance abuse, tobacco use, or alcohol use.
 Furthermore, you will need to bring in all medications and supplements you currently take.
 Part of the consultation involves a full and accurate medical history.
 Tell Dr. Nassif about any past surgeries, procedures, and complications you have experienced in your life.
 He can then make a decision based upon your general health, and whether you are a good candidate for the procedure – most people are.

 The Evening & Morning Before Rhinoplasty Surgery